OpenConceptConsulting/webform-help/README.md

 Bug reporting to wiki

-# Drupal and WebForms Help
-Basic help about webforms

 ## Drupal and WebForms
 [Drupal](https://www.google.com)

 [WebForms](https://www.google.com)

-Prerequistes:
 * Install Drupall (optional)

       About Drupal: Drupal is a free and open-source content management framework written in PHP and distributed under the GNU General Public License.
 Drupal provides a back-end framework for at least 2.3% of all websites worldwide – ranging from personal blogs to corporate, political, and government sites.

 * Install "*WebForms*" module (optional)

       About Modules: Extend and customize Drupal functionality with contributed modules.

 * Login and navigate to:

       Administration >> Structure >> Webform

       About Webform: Webform is the module for making forms and surveys in Drupal.
 After a submission customizable e-mails can be sent to administrators and/or submitters.
 Results can be exported into Excel or other spreadsheet applications.
 Webform also provides some basic statistical review and has an extensive API for expanding its features.

 ## Getting Started